-According to the hydro geological zoning of the territory of Georgia (I. Bouatchidze), this territory is located on the boundary of the Georgian block artesian basin region Argveti cavernous, fissure, fissure-karst and Dzirula chrystal massif fissure and fissure-karst ground water district.
+According to the hydro geological zoning of the territory of Georgia, this territory is located on the boundary of the Georgian block artesian basin region Argveti cavernous, fissure, fissure-karst and Dzirula chrystal massif fissure and fissure-karst ground water district.
 Hydro geological conditions of this territory bear the features of hydro geological formation of the Argveti cavernous, fissure, fissure-karst water artesian basin region.
 In this region there are early cretaceous, late cretaceous and Paleogene pressure and alluvial sand-pebble massive aqueous horizons.
-The Valenzhin-Baremian limestone pressure horizons are also widely prevailing here.
 The fissure and fissure-karst type ground waters have low mineralization level, their composition is sulphate-hydrocarbonated.
 The horizon is not distinguished by high water.